-The nature of the related party relationships for those related parties with whom the Bank entered into significant transactions or had significant balances outstanding at 31 December 2023 and 31 December 2022 are detailed below.
+The nature of the related party relationships for those related parties with whom the Bank entered into significant transactions or had significant balances outstanding at 31 December 2024 and 31 December 2023 are detailed below.
 There are no other related party in accordance with IAS 24 "Related party disclosures".

-As at 31 December 2023 the Bank is controlled by Intesa Sanpaolo Societa per Azioni, which owns 100% of the ordinary shares, being its ultimate parent.
-During 2018, Intesa Sanpaolo Societa per Azioni became the sole shareholder of the Bank.
+As at 31 December 2024 the Bank is controlled by Intesa Sanpaolo S.p.A., which owns 100% of the ordinary shares, being its ultimate parent.
+During 2018 Intesa Sanpaolo S.p.A., became the sole shareholder of the Bank.

-During 2023 the Bank entered into a number of banking transactions with related parties in the normal course of the business.
+During 2024 the Bank entered into a number of banking transactions with related parties in the normal course of the business.
 These transactions include loans, deposits and foreign currency transactions.
 The volumes of related party transactions and outstanding balances are presented below.